voronkovich/ctrlp-symfony2.vim/README.md

 # ctrlp-symfony2.vim [![Build Status](https://travis-ci.org/voronkovich/ctrlp-symfony2.vim.svg?branch=master)](https://travis-ci.org/voronkovich/ctrlp-symfony2.vim)

-This is a ctrlp.vim extension that allows you to open your Symfony2 app files easily.
-Works only in Unix-like operating systems.
+This is a ctrlp.vim extension that allows you to open your Symfony2/3 app files easily.
 For now, this plugin provides:

-* `:CtrlPSymfony2Entities` list all project entities and their mapping files
+* `:CtrlPSymfonyEntities` list all project entities
-* `:CtrlPSymfony2Controllers` list all project controllers
+* `:CtrlPSymfonyControllers` list all project controllers
-* `:CtrlPSymfony2Views` list all project views
+* `:CtrlPSymfonyViews` list all project views
-* `:CtrlPSymfony2Assets` list all project assets files
+* `:CtrlPSymfonyAssets` list all project assets files
-* `:CtrlPSymfony2Configs` list all project config files exept entities mapping files
+* `:CtrlPSymfonyConfigs` list all project config files

 ## Installation